ralflorent/namefully-python/README.md

 ### Basic cases

-Let us take a common example:
+Let us take a common example with all the parts:

 `Mr John Joe Smith PhD`